mishkov/guitar_tuner/README.md

 Every time when you need to implement a new feature you must create a new branch.
 Ensure that the new branch is based on the `develop` branch.
 Keep in mind that the best practice is when one branch solves one Issue.

+Also don't forget to push your changes to develop branch, not to master.

 ### **3. Add prefix to the name of a new branch**

 Prefix | Meaning